This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Where can I learn more about how to put together RCT using CEL expressions?#

 To learn more about RCTs, please visit Kubernetes Dynamic Resource Allocation.
 To learn more about CEL expressions, please visit CEL Language.
-Send us feedback on the beta and let us know which additional RCT examples you would like us to provide in the source code.
+Send us feedback and let us know which additional RCT examples you would like us to provide in the source code.

 This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3